yashwant887/Raivi/README.md

 We initialise a fernet object and pass our key to it and store it as a local variable and we read our original data and then we encrypt the data using out fernet key and it encrypts the file
 # TO DECRYPT A FILE
-    To Decryptt the file the process is reverse of encryption, We create a fernet object and pass our encryptd key to it, and we decrypt the data using the ferent object This prototype implements an element of cryptography in the communication between the PNC and field devices
+ To Decrypt the file the process is reverse of encryption, We create a fernet object and pass our encryptd key to it, and we decrypt the data using the ferent object
+ This prototype implements an element of cryptography in the communication between the PNC and field devices